data-doctors/kaggle-house-prices-advanced-regression-techniques/README.md

 A total area was created as a new feature by adding the basement area and living area.
 The number of bathrooms were added together to create a new feature.
-For numerical features with significant skewness, logariths were taken to create new features.
+For numerical features with significant skewness, logarithms were taken to create new features.
 Some features were dropped that did not contribute significantly in predicting the SalePrice.

 04-modelling: Fitting different models on the cleaned data and predict the house price on test set